gramener/uifactory/README.md

 ## Define property types as JSON

 [Properties](#define-properties-using-template-attr) are strings by default.
-To use numbers, booleans, arrays, etc., you can define properties as JSON.
+To use numbers, booleans, arrays, objects, etc., you can define properties as JSON.

 For example, this creates a simple list component: